blockconsortium/mist/CONTRIBUTING.md

 ```
 /**
-The IPC provider backend filter and tunnel all incoming request to the IPC gexp bridge.
+The IPC provider backend filter and tunnel all incoming request to the IPC geth bridge.

 @module ipcProviderBackend
 */